2026 SRC President-Elect · Southshore University College

 Henry Kwaku Annorh

-Running on a platform of institutional restoration and accountable leadership.
+Entrusted with the mandate of institutional restoration and accountable leadership.
 Building an SRC that is measured by its deliverables, not its declarations.

 Hon.
 David Enaholo Ituadon headshot